CaioQFonseca/data_structures/README.md

 # Data Structures Module

-This is the repo created for the site for the Data Structures 2020 module website.
+This is the repo created for the site for the Data Structures 2020 module - WIT website.
 It was created following the steps below:

 # tutors-starter